dbalke-23/final-project-balke-239T/README.md

 Code: Please open this after you load my data.

 1. analysis.R: The heart of my work, this is the code I used to load, subset, analyze, and produce visuals from my peace agreement data.

+Other

+1. PAT_notes.docx: These are notes from my initial coding of the full civil war peace agreement sample.
+They are raw and just for me.

 # More Information